snehamaheshwari5/my-portfolio/content/jobs/SXC/index.md

 url: ''
 ---

-- Headed the editorial team responsible for curating and publishing the department’s annual magazine **Prakarsho VOL XVI**.
+- Headed the editorial team responsible for curating and publishing the department’s annual magazine **Prakarsho VOL XV**.

 - Functioned previously as the Associate Editor for the magazine.